Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Russian Ministry of Defense also announced the complete prevention of all attempts by the Armed Forces of Ukraine (VSU) to penetrate the border areas in the Belgorod and Kursk provinces during the period from March 12-15.

-Thanks to the coordinated and timely actions of the Russian military and the border guards of the Federal Security Service of Russia (FSB), Moscow was able to prevent all attempts to violate the border.
+Thanks to the coordinated and timely actions of the Russian military and the border guards of the Federal Security Service (FSB), Moscow was able to prevent all attempts to violate the border.
 To repel the attacks, air power and artillery were used, causing significant losses to the Ukrainian side.

 The ministry claimed to have killed more than 550 Ukrainian soldiers, destroyed 16 tanks and 19 combat vehicles, including 11 modern US-made Bradley infantry fighting vehicles, along with 15 cars.